-In addition to the bullfrog, approximately two dozen more regionally based (Ranidae) species make their homes in ponds, streams and other slow moving water bodies.
-Red-legged frogs provide a good example of an east-west frog division.
+Red-legged frogs, in the picture, provide a good example of an east-west frog division.
 Two species live in slow moving water areas of the west.
 Once abundant throughout the state, the California Red-legged frog population decreased over 90% and was listed as an endangered species list in 1996.
 The remaining population now survives primarily along California’s coastal areas, where they still compete for territory with California’s coastal loving human population.

 Types of Frogs: Tree Frogs

 Three types of frogs in the tree frog category are also present in the United States.
 Most of the species are either true tree frogs or chorus frogs.
 Pressing the Treefrogs button with lead to more treefrog pictures and information covering the species in those groups.